 I believe Catie lived at “Bob CODY’s Place” with family until sometime in 1859-60 when she was sold or loaned to James Madison DICKEY, a Methodist Minister assigned to oversee the reconstruction of the Smyrna Church, and brought to Washington-Wilkes.

 Catie survived two husbands – James WINGFIELD [my 4th Grandfather] and Joe DORSEY, said to have been a full-blooded Cherokee.
 She gave birth to at least 10 Children – Marrie [my Great-Great Grandmother], John, Fannie, Vandora, Elbert, Saile, Missie, Mack, Goldie and Daisy.

 Grandma Catie endured the murder of my Grandfather James in 1885, while pregnant with my uncle Elbert.

-Catie’s Mother [my 5th Grandmother] was also “Ailey” & her Father, Elbert CODY [my 5th Grandfather], whom I can only assume she named her son, Elbert WINGFIELD, after.
+Catie’s Mother [my 5th Grandmother] was also “Ailey” and her Father, Elbert CODY [my 5th Grandfather] whom I can only assume she named her son, Elbert WINGFIELD after.